As an Amazon Associate I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 Key Features:

-Yes it is bigger and heavier than others you might use as a travel camera, but it’s an absolute powerhouse.
+Yes, it is bigger and heavier than others you might use as a travel camera, but it’s an absolute powerhouse and I loved it so much that it’s going on the list.
 If you can get past the weight, its performance will astound you.
-It’s built with complete weather sealing for all those beaches and mountains you’ll be travelling to, and has been tried and tested by professionals across the world for years.
+It’s built with complete weather sealing for all those beaches and mountains you’ll be traveling to and has been tried and tested by professionals across the world for years.

 Mirrorless – Budget option